-The Philippines has ratified all the major human rights instruments namely: International Covenant on Civil and Political Rights (1986); International Covenant on Economic, Social and Cultural Rights (1974); International Convention on the Elimination of All Forms of Racial Discrimination (1967); Convention on the Elimination of All Forms of Discrimination against Women(1981); Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (1987); Convention on the Rights of the Child (1990); and the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (1995).
+International Covenant on Economic, Social and Cultural Rights (1974); International Convention on the Elimination of All Forms of Racial Discrimination (1967); Convention on the Elimination of All Forms of Discrimination against Women (1981); Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (1987); Convention on the Rights of the Child (1990); and the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (1995).

-Moreover, the Philippines are also a State Party to the 4 Geneva Conventions and its Protocol II as well as to the Refugee Convention and its Protocol.
+Moreover, the Philippines is also a State Party to the four Geneva Conventions and its Protocol II as well as to the Refugee Convention and its Protocol.

 On the other hand, human security refers to the security of individuals, as opposed to national security, which refers to the security of states.
-The concept grew out of a post-Cold War multi-disciplinary approach involving a number of research fields, including development studies, international relations, strategic studies, and human rights.
+The concept grew out of a post-Cold War multi-disciplinary approach involving a number of research fields, including development studies, international relations, strategic studies and human rights.
 While traditionalists focus on the defense of the nation-state, the individual is the unit of analysis in the study of human security.

 Human security is people-centered.
-Its focus shifts to protecting individuals.
+Its focus shifts toward protecting individuals.
 The important dimensions are to entail the well-being of individuals and respond to ordinary people's needs in dealing with sources of threats.
 The means for traditional security is merely protection, but not empowerment.
 It relies on building up national power and military defense.
-The common forms it takes are armament races, alliances, strategic boundaries etc. Human security is the opposite.
+The common forms it takes are armament races, alliances, strategic boundaries, etc. Human security is the opposite.
 It empowers people and societies as a means of security.
 People contribute by identifying and implementing solutions to insecurity.